Swixixle/ETHICAL_ALTERNATIVES/README.md

 [→ Submit your listing](.github/ISSUE_TEMPLATE/seller_listing.md)

 We verify every submission.
 Listing is free.
 Requirements:
-- Independent — no corporate parent, no private equity
+- Independent — no corporate parent,
 - Makes or sources what you sell
 - Has a way for people to buy from you (Etsy, website, Instagram, farmers market)